davenkin/andy-springboot4-template/adr/001_common_coding_practices.md

 ```

 - For event consuming, [EventConsumer](../src/main/java/com/company/andy/common/event/consume/EventConsumer.java) is the
-  central place where all kinds of events (internal domain events, external events etc.) are consumed.
+  central place where all kinds of events (internal DomainEvents, external events etc.) are consumed.
 But you don't
   need to touch it when implementing your own event consuming process, instead just create an event handler class that
   extends [AbstractEventHandler](../src/main/java/com/company/andy/common/event/consume/AbstractEventHandler.java).
 More details on this please refer to [011_event_consuming.md](./011_event_consuming.md).
 Example: